Epidemiology — Ph.D.

 Courses chosen in consultation with advisor; may be from a different discipline, school or institution.

 Doctoral students are required to attend a minimum of ten Epidemiology, Biostatistics, and/or Adventist Health Study seminars during each year of their program.

 As a part of the culminating experience, the student completes three publishable scientific papers for submission to peer reviewed journals (of which one must be accepted for publication), successfully defends dissertation, and submits a committee approved dissertation manuscript.
 Further details provided in the Doctoral Handbook.

 Normal time to complete the program

-3.33 years based on less than full-time enrollment
+3.33 years based on full-time enrollment